Professor of Classical Studies

 Books in Preparation and Under Contract

 The Archaeology of Sanitation in Roman Italy: Water, Sewers, and Toilets. (sole author).
-Under contract with the University of North Carolina Press, Chapel Hill and London.
-The volume has undergone external review and is being reedited in preparation for publication sometime within the next year and a half.
+University of North Carolina Press, Chapel Hill and London, forthcoming 2015.

 Pompeii and Herculaneum: Roman Daily Life in the Shadow of Vesuvius (sole author).
 Under contract with Cambridge University Press, New York and Cambridge, England.
 In preparation.